In the spotlight: Sunset clauses

 Sunset clauses for off the plan contracts are currently in the spotlight as some developers have been using this clause as a way of purposefully delaying construction in order to cancel off the plan contracts before selling the property at a higher price to another purchaser.

-Victor Dominello, Minister for Innovation and Better Regulation, announced a public consultation on the use of sunset clauses in off the plan property contracts, after some NSW purchasers have reportedly had their contracts cancelled by developers using the sunset clause (after construction has gone outside the schedule), only for the property to be re-sold for a higher price.
+Victor Dominello, Minister for Innovation and Better Regulation, previously announced a public consultation on the use of sunset clauses in off the plan property contracts, after some NSW purchasers have reportedly had their contracts cancelled by developers using the sunset clause (after construction has gone outside the schedule), only for the property to be re-sold for a higher price.

 To understand the extent of the problem, Land and Property Information and NSW Fair Trading commenced a public consultation.
 It has been reported that 639 people responded to the three week public consultation which closed on 14 October where industry groups also contributed.